Granitosaurus/xonsh-autoxsh/README.md

 # xonsh-autoxsh
-Xontrib for Xonsh that allows automatic executions scripts for directories in Xonsh Shell.
+Xontrib for Xonsh that allows automatic executions of xonsh scripts for specific directories.

 <hr>

-This extension automatically executes code in `.autoxsh` as xonsh code whenever you cd into a directory with it. e.g.
+This extension automatically executes code in `.autoxsh` as xonsh script whenever you cd into a directory that contains it. e.g.
 ```
 cd testing